-This distinctive mineral can be found in the United States, Brazil, Switzerland, Russia, Serbia, India and Kenya.
-Fine gem quality kyanite crystals have also been mined in Nepal though exact quantities are unknown.
+Kyanite can be found in the United States, Brazil, Switzerland, Russia, Serbia, India and Kenya.
+Fine gem grade kyanite has also been found in Nepal although exact quantities are unknown.

-Both photos in this article are clickable and redirect to the original full size image.
-The kyanite mineral in the first photo is courtesy of Stan Celestian.
+Both photos are clickable and redirect to the original non-compressed image.
+The kyanite in our first photo is courtesy of Stan Celestian.